 Should I waive my Miranda rights?

 After the police read to a suspect their Miranda warnings, the police may initiate their interrogation.
-After the Miranda warnings have been read to the suspect in custody, he or she may choose to waive their rights to remain silent and their right to an attorney by choosing to continue cooperation with the police, providing them with information and answers to their questions.
+After the Miranda warnings have been read to the suspect in custody, he or she may choose to waive their rights to remain silent and their right to a DUI attorney by choosing to continue cooperation with the police, providing them with information and answers to their questions.
 However, to prevent further complicating your position, it is recommended that you carefully weigh the odds before choosing to continue answering questions posed by police officers.

 During questioning, the police may be targeting specific information and may, in turn, try to get a suspect to admit to certain statements which may be incriminating and detrimental to the outcome of their case.
 While a lot of people think because they are innocent of the charges leveled against them, they can interact freely with the police in the absence of their attorney, this may quickly turn out to be a bad idea as information supplied may be used against suspects.